microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/awspolicy-get.md

 ## Examples

+### Request
-### Example 1: Retrieve the details of an AWS policy through its id.
+The following example shows a request to Retrieve the details of an AWS policy by its ID.

-#### Request
-The following example shows a request.
 <!-- {
   "blockType": "request",
   "name": "get_awspolicy"